ushelp/DataTable/readme.txt

 row——optional, set the number of initial page loads
 In the initialization parameter specifies the number of pages of data loaded by default.
-If you do not set this parameter, the value of the property will be used DataTable.DEFAULT_ROW default value of 5.
+If you do not set this parameter, the value of the property will be used DataTable.DEFAULT_ROW default value of 5(Can be modified).
 Enhanced support for HTML: row parameters can also be paged DIV's row attribute settings, load order of html, javascript, loading parameters will overwrite the previous value.

 3、Pagination table structure